2018 NCAA National Champion

 Under Alameda’s direction, the Rebels enjoyed recognition at the conference and regional level.
 Five Rebels garnered Louisville Slugger/NFCA All-Regional honors while 13 players earned all-Mountain West Conference accolades, including two pitchers of the year and one freshman of the year awards.

 To Alameda, academics are just as important as on-the-field production.
 Since taking over the program, the Rebels had 58 Academic All-MWC honorees.
 Over that time span, the team had 10 or more honored in a season four times, including 11 softball student-athletes in 2008.
 The softball program had 21 MWC Scholar-Athletes selected, as well.

-In her 11 seasons at Florida State, Alameda’s academic priorities have been apparent.
-She has coached three ACC Scholar Athletes of the Year, three academic All-Americans, seven NCAA postgraduate scholarship award winners, 16 academic all-district team members and 37 All-ACC Academic Team players.
+In her 13 seasons at Florida State, Alameda’s academic priorities have been apparent.
+She has coached three ACC Scholar-Athletes of the Year, three academic All-Americans, eight NCAA postgraduate scholarship award winners, 16 academic all-district team members and 41 All-ACC Academic Team players.